How to Use Wealthy Affiliate: Complete Beginner’s Guide (2026)

 What are the two training paths inside Wealthy Affiliate?

 The Online Entrepreneur Certification (OEC) is for building a niche website around any topic of your choice.
 The Affiliate Bootcamp is for building a site specifically about promoting Wealthy Affiliate itself.
-Most retirees start with the OEC because it lets them build around a topic they already know and love.
-Both paths use the same platform, tools, and community.
+Most retirees start with the OEC because it lets them build around a topic they already know and enjoy.

 What is Jaaxy, and how do I use it?